If you’re concerned about the care your pet is receiving, you are definitely going to want to read this article on how

 Does size matter?

-Practices come in all shapes and sizes, from one vet in a small room (like in the local village where we are in Spain as you will see in the picture to the right), to animal hospitals open 24/7 with the most technologically advanced equipment known to man, and everything in between.
+Veterinary practices come in all shapes and sizes.
+From one vet in a small room (like in the local village where we are in Spain as you will see in the picture to the right), to animal hospitals open 24/7 with the most technologically advanced equipment known to man, and everything in between.

 You can find the most incredible vet in a small private practice, and be made to feel like the worst pet parent ever at a state of the art hospital (both scenarios I’ve experienced by the way!!).

 Think about what kind of tests can be performed at the office, and which, if any, would have to be performed elsewhere.
 That will impact how long it takes to get results, not to mention convenience or inconvenience for you.
 Also think about the cost of basic tests like blood and urine at the various facilities.
 Are you paying for the expensive medical equipment in every bill?

 Will an independently owned veterinary practice have more flexibility to meet your needs, over a practice that is part of a chain with policies and procedures to follow?

 I don’t have an inferiority complex that requires everyone to remember me or I’ll feel bad about myself.
 I do, however, like when I walk into a practice and the people at reception begin to recognise me, and greet me in a genuine manner.

 I used to go to an animal hospital in Florida, and before I would get the door open 3 young girls with fake smiles plastered on their faces would be yelling hello.
 That happened each and every time I went which was fairly often since I bought food there, and one of my cats was going for chemo.
 Do you think they ever recognised me?
 Of course not, they barely registered the faces of those who walked through the door.
 There’s friendly and there’s phony “customer service.”
 You can tell the difference.

 Level of experience